PraveenRDev/HTTP5101_Assignment-3_N01442097/README.md

 # HTTP5101_Assignment-3_N01442097
-This is the repository of my assignment 3 and assignment 4, which is an extension of assignment 3
+This is the repository of my assignment 3 and assignment 4, and assignment 5.

-Features in the current version are
+Features in the current version(assignment 5) are
+  1. Update Functionality
+  2. Client-side JS validation for Update view
+  3. Server-side validation for Teacher Controller & TeacherDataController
+  4. Corrections & Adaptation as per Professor's suggestion on previous version

+Features in the version(assignment 4) are
   1. Add functionlity.
   2. Delete functionality.
   3. Once Teacher is created, Redirect to the created profile.